-The Panel's recommendations are primarily based on clinical trial data published in peer-reviewed journals and data prepared by manufacturers for Food and Drug Administration (FDA) review.
+The Panel's recommendations are primarily based on clinical trial data published in peer-reviewed journals and data prepared by manufacturers for FDA review.
 In select cases, the Panel considers data presented in abstract format at major scientific meetings.
-The first criterion for selection of evidence on which to base recommendations is published information from a randomized, prospective clinical trial with an adequate sample size that demonstrates that an ARV regimen has shown durable viral suppression and immunologic enhancement (as evidenced by increase in CD4 count).
-Few of these trials include clinical endpoints, such as development of AIDS-defining illness or death.
-Thus, assessment of regimen efficacy and potency is primarily based on surrogate marker endpoints (HIV RNA and CD4 responses).
+The first criterion for selection of evidence on which to base recommendations is published information from a randomized, prospective clinical trial with an adequate sample size that demonstrates that an ARV regimen has shown durable viral suppression, increased CD4 cell count, and has a favorable safety profile.
+Comparative clinical trials of initial treatments generally show no significant differences in HIV-related clinical endpoints or survival.
+Thus, assessment of regimen efficacy and safety are primarily based on surrogate marker endpoints (especially rates of HIV RNA suppression) and the incidence and severity of adverse events.

-The Panel reviewed data from randomized clinical trials and other reports to arrive at "preferred," "alternative," or "other" ratings for each regimen noted in Tables 5a and 5b.
-"Preferred regimens" are those regimens studied in randomized controlled trials and shown to have optimal and durable virologic efficacy, favorable tolerability and toxicity profiles, and ease of use.
-"Alternative regimens" are those regimens that are effective but have potential disadvantages when compared with preferred regimens.
-In certain situations and based on individual patient characteristics and needs, a regimen listed as an alternative may actually be the preferred regimen for a specific patient.
-Some regimens are classified as "other regimens" because of reduced virologic activity, lack of efficacy data from large clinical trials, or other factors (such as greater toxicities, pill burden, drug interaction potential, or need for additional testing before use) when compared with preferred or alternative regimens.
+The Panel reviewed data from randomized clinical trials and other reports to arrive at "Recommended" or "Alternative" regimens, as specified in Table 6.
+"Recommended regimens" are those studied in randomized controlled trials and shown to have optimal and durable virologic efficacy, favorable tolerability and toxicity profiles, and ease of use.
+"Alternative regimens" are those that are effective but have potential disadvantages or fewer data than "Recommended regimens."
+In certain situations and depending on individual patient characteristics and needs, a regimen listed as an Alternative may actually be the optimal regimen for a specific patient.

-Considerations When Selecting a First Antiretroviral Regimen for Antiretroviral Therapy-Naive Patients
+Considerations When Selecting A Regimen for Antiretroviral Therapy-Naive Patients